rh-mobb/terraform-rosa/README.md

 **NOTE:** this is an overly simplistic file to demonstrate a simple installation.
 You will need to tailor your automation to your needs.
 If there is functionality that is missing that you would like to see, please open an issue!

+**WARN:** this repository is not tested to the level of many community Terraform modules, although it is versioned.
+Please consider this when consuming this repository as a Terraform module.

 ```
 variable "token" {